angelhof/angelhof.github.io/teaching/spring-2025-cs134/assignment2.md

 to the backup; do not forward the resulting value, which might be large.

 <p>
-The skeleton code for the key/value servers is in <tt>src/pbservice</tt>.
+The skeleton code for the key/value servers is in <tt>pbservice</tt>.
 It uses your viewservice, so make sure that your GOPATH is set correctly to where your <code>${TEAM_NAME}</code> directory is.
     <pre>
-        $ cd src/pbservice
+        $ cd pbservice
-        $ go test -i
         $ go test
     </pre>
     <pre>